cblankenback/study.group.finder/study.group.finder/HELP.md

 ## Prerequisites

-- **Java JDK 21**: Ensure Java JDK 21 is installed on your machine.
+- **Java JDK 17**: Ensure Java JDK 17 is installed on your machine.
-- **MySQL 8.3.0**: This project uses MySQL as the database.
-Make sure MySQL is installed and running 8.3.0 (If low verison update pom.xml).
+- **MySQL 8.0.33**: This project uses MySQL as the database.
+Make sure MySQL is installed and running 8.0.33 (If low verison update pom.xml).
 - **Eclipse IDE**: For developing and running this project, Eclipse is recommended.
 - **Maven**: Maven is used for managing project dependencies and building the project.
+- **Lombok**: Lombok should be installed but if you are having errors in you code install it [here](https://projectlombok.org/download)

 ## Project Structure